OmiShrestha/to-do-list/README.md

 - **Add Task**: Users can add new tasks to the list.
 - **Display Tasks**: Users can view all the tasks currently in the list, with each task numbered for easy reference.
 - **Delete Task**: Users can delete a task by entering its corresponding number from the displayed list.

+## Additional Features

+- **Mark Task as Completed**: Users can mark tasks as completed, and completed tasks are displayed with a "[Done]" tag.
+- **Save and Load Tasks**: Tasks are automatically saved to a file and loaded when the program starts, ensuring persistence across sessions.

 ## How to Compile and Run